NiklasTreml/setup-script/README.md

 - r2
 - socket.io
 ### Miscellaneous
+- Creates and adds a user to the group `docker`
+- Docker
+- git config --global credential.helper stor
+- Oh my ZSH
 - ZSH
-- Oh my ZSH
-- Docker
-- Creates and adds a user to the group `docker`
-- git config --global credential.helper store
 ### After the execution the script should delete all the files it created, including itself